Qazeer/artefacts.help/pages/windows/web_browsers.md

-  - User profile: web browsers, such as `Chronium`-based browsers and `Firefox`, implement a profile feature to store user's settings, history, favorites, etc. The databases and files that store these information are usually stored under a user specific profile folder.
+  - User profile: web browsers, such as `Chronium`-based browsers and `Firefox`, implement a profile feature to store user's settings, history, favorites, etc. The databases and files that store these information is usually stored under a user specific profile folder.

   - History: web browsing history and download history.